LukaszSwolkien/EngineeringMetrics/README.md

 ﻿README
 ======

+Read [the software engineering metrics](https://medium.com/@lukasz.swolkien/the-software-engineering-metrics-c4ccb686447a) article to learn more about the details.

 The goal of this library is to provide a flexible mechanism for building dashboard(s) from components designed to observe and measure many dimentions of work.
 Data calculated once can be later published on the Confluance website (Jira Confluance macros are supported for dynamic data refresh).
 All setup can be made in jupyter notebooks.

 There are many tools available, such as built-in gadgets, dashboards and reports in Jira, or macros in Confluence, or tools like eazyBI, but thanks to custom code we can do everything (without license cost).
 For example, we can integrate data from different sources like Jira, Git, ServiceNow, and calculate numerical measurements of key results we expect team(s) to achieve.
 We can put everything on one page for the whole organization.